Skip to content

 How do checklist completion rules work (validation)?

-• Require ‘at least one’ item: The checklist is done if at least one box is checked.
-Good for optional steps or if only one action is needed.
+• Require ‘at least one’ item: The checklist counts as done when at least one box gets checked.
+Great for when you’re offering options or only need one action completed.

 How do I complete checklist subtasks when running a process?